Sarah Rowe

-Sarah Linda Rowe (born 25 July 1995) is a triple code sportswoman.
-She currently plays association football for Central Coast Mariners and Australian rules football for Collingwood in the AFLW.
+Sarah Linda Rowe (born 25 July 1995) is an Irish sportswoman.
+She currently plays Australian rules football for the Collingwood Football Club in the AFL Women's (AFLW).

 She is a former Republic of Ireland women's association football international.
 In addition to association football, Rowe has also played two other football codes at a senior level.
 She has played ladies' Gaelic football for and Australian rules football for Collingwood in the AFLW.
-At club level, Rowe has played association football for Castlebar Celtic, Raheny United, Shelbourne, Bohemians in the Women's National League and for Melbourne Victory in the A-League Women.
+At club level, Rowe has played association football for Castlebar Celtic, Raheny United, Shelbourne, Bohemians in the Women's National League and for Melbourne Victory and Central Coast Mariners in the A-League Women.
 Rowe was a member of the Republic of Ireland U19 team that won their group at the 2014 UEFA Women's Under-19 Championship and qualified for the semi-finals.
 In 2016, she was also a member of the Shelbourne Ladies team that won a Women's National League/FAI Women's Cup double.
 In 2023, she returned to association football playing for Melbourne Victory and then for Bohemians.
 She signed for Central Coast Mariners in 2024.